guidomarchini/kalaha/README.md

 ## TODOs
 * Backend

-As the Backend and frontend would be different layers, we could rely on FE authentication, and the BE can whitelist a range of IPs so it can only be reached by the frontend and via VPN.
+As the Backend and Frontend would be different projects, we could rely on FE authentication, and the BE can whitelist a range of IPs so it can only be reached by the frontend and via VPN.

 * Frontend

-  * Add some more game information.
-  * New users creation is so simple...of course a real game would send an email or have oAuth.
+New users creation is so simple...of course a real game would send an email or have oAuth.